bcoles/kasld/docs/testing.md

 than `./build`, so the guards that sweep `build/*/` do not silently gain a target as a side effect of this one running.
 Roughly ten seconds; skips when no clang is installed, and CI installs one for `check-fuzz-harnesses` already.

+**`check-json-schema`** — A schema is trusted harder than the prose it
+replaces: a consumer validates against it, generates types from it, and stops reading the documentation.
+So a schema that has fallen behind the emitter is worse than no schema, and nothing about a renamed key announces itself — the renderer still produces well-formed JSON and every other test still passes.

+The guard is two halves.
+The key-set comparison is pure standard library and never skips, because it is the half that holds the contract: every key a document emits must be declared, and every key the schema declares must be reached by the corpus or named in the guard's unexercised list.
+One rename trips both directions at once — the new spelling is undeclared, the old one is orphaned.
+Full validation of types, enums and `required` needs a real JSON Schema validator and soft-skips without one; reimplementing a subset here would check the schema against semantics no consumer runs.

+The corpus pairs every fixture with a binary built for ITS architecture, native or under qemu-user.
+That pairing is what makes `required` a claim worth making: roughly two fifths of the document's key paths are absent from at least one architecture, so a single-architecture sweep would leave them undeclared and a `required` set authored from one machine would be wrong on the rest.
+Which keys are required is therefore read from the emitter's own conditionals, not from what the corpus happens to contain — a key emitted under an `if` can be present in all sixty-odd documents and still not be guaranteed.

+The unexercised list names what fixtures cannot reach: a derived-confidence record, the speculative sub-windows, and the live-only evidence — a confirmed mitigation, a hardware side channel that fired.
+Holding it exact in both directions is what stops it becoming a waiver.

 **`check-property-arches`** — Every supported architecture has BOTH whole-engine property tests — `test_full_engine_property_<arch>` and